mspnp/performance-optimization/TooManyInstances/docs/TooManyInstances.md

 - Only use this approach where it is appropriate.
 You should always release scarce resources once you have finished with them, and acquire them only on an as-needed basis.
 A common example is a database connection.
 Retaining an open connection that is not required may prevent other concurrent users from gaining access to the database.

-[Link to the related sample][fullDemonstrationOfSolution]

 ## Consequences of the solution

 The system should should be more scalable, offer a higher throughput (the system is wasting less time acquiring and releasing resources and is therefore able to spend more time doing useful work), and report fewer errors as the workload increases.
 The following graph shows the load-test results for the sample application, using the same workload as before, but invoking the `GetProductAsync` method in the `SingleInstance` controller:

-![Key indicators load-test results for the Chunky API in the Chatty I/O sample application][throughput-single-instance]
+![Throughput of the sample application reusing the same instance of an HttpClient object for each request][throughput-single-instance]

-No errors were reported, and the system was amply able to handle an increasing load (up to nearly 3000 requests per second) with relatively low response time (between 0.07 and 0.15 seconds on average per request).
+No errors were reported, and the system was amply able to handle an increasing load  of up to over 500 requests per second.
+The average response time was close to half that of the previous test (around 170 milliseconds).

 ## Related resources